Ross University School of Veterinary Medicine: History

 In 2003, RUSVM was purchased by Adtalem Global Education.

 In 2014, RUSVM launched four research centers, to give students a research-informed learning experience and to expand RUSVM’s scientific research focus.

 Accreditation

 In 2011, RUSVM was accredited by the American Veterinary Medical Association Council on Education (AVMA-COE)—the Department of Education's accrediting body for veterinary education—effectively validating the quality and breadth of the school’s program.

 RUSVM is also accredited by the St. Christopher & Nevis Accreditation Board Ministry of Education to confer the DVM to students who successfully complete the course of the program.

 The Ross University Veterinary Teaching Hospital has also received accreditation by the American Animal Hospital Association – the first teaching hospital to achieve this status outside the U.S. and Canada.

 In July 2014, RUSVM received accreditation for its Postgraduate Studies program from the St. Christopher & Nevis Accreditation Board, effective for five years.
 The Postgraduate Studies program offers Master of Science (MSc) and Doctoral (PhD) degrees in all research areas supported by RUSVM.
 Areas of emphasis are guided by RUSVM's themed Research Centers.

-Faculty

-RUSVM faculty have been recognized with awards for teaching and research In February 2013, the Association of American Veterinary Colleges (AAVMC) awarded the Distinguished Teacher Award—the most prestigious national teaching award in veterinary medicine—to Mary Anna Thrall, DVM, a professor at RUSVM.
-In addition, many faculty are top researchers in their specific fields and disciplines.